stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 to do everything on our own.

 So, in order to proceed, we ask Idris for a skeleton function
-body: In normal mode, move your cursor on the line where `negate1` is declared and enter `<LocalLeader>a` in quick succession. `<LocalLeader>` is a special key that can specified in the `init.vim` file.
+body: In normal editor mode, move your cursor on the line where `negate1` is declared and enter `<LocalLeader>a` in quick succession. `<LocalLeader>` is a special key that can be specified in the `init.vim` file.
 If you use the `init.vim` from the `resources` folder, it is set to the comma key, in which case the above command consists of a